-On November 14, 2019, the C/CAG Board approved Resolution 19-71 authorizing the C/CAG Chair to execute the Cooperative Funding (Load) Agreement with San Mateo County Express Lanes Joint Power Authority (SMCEL-JPA) in the amount of \$872,456 to partially fund the fiscal year 2019-20 operations of SMCEL-JPA.
+On November 14, 2019, the C/CAG Board approved Resolution 19-71 authorizing the C/CAG Chair to execute the Cooperative Funding Agreement (Ioan agreement) with San Mateo County Express Lanes Joint Power Authority (SMCEL-JPA) in the amount of \$872,456 to partially fund the fiscal year 2019-20 operations of SMCEL-JPA as it commenced work on the San Mateo County 101 Express Lanes Project (Project).

 During the fiscal year ended June 30, 2022, the loan agreement was amended to provide for additional loan advances up to a maximum amount of \$1,314,045 to support a portion of the fiscal year 2021-2022 operations.
-SMCEL-JPA will repay C/CAG with interest, based on the net earning rates on the San Mateo County Investment Pool, when toll revenue is generated from the operation of the US101 Express Lanes.
-The express lane project commenced tolling on the southern segment (Whipple Ave. to Santa Clara County line) in February 2022 and commenced tolling on the northern segment (Whipple Ave to I-380) in March 2023.
+SMCEL-JPA will repay C/CAG with interest, based on the net earning rates on the San Mateo County Investment Pool.
+The loan balance and accrued interest will be repaid on a monthly basis no later than five years after the Project begins operations and receives toll revenue, unless otherwise agreed by C/CAG and SMCEL-JPA.
+The Project commenced tolling on the southern segment (Whipple Ave. to Santa Clara County line) in February 2022 and commenced tolling on the northern segment (Whipple Ave to I-380) in March 2023.
 As of March 2023, the entire 44 lane miles were in operation as toll lanes.
 The loan balance as of June 30, 2023 was \$2,769,314.